-A school lunch menu and calendar of events is provided monthly by Pevely Elementary.
+A school lunch menu and calendar of events (see back of the menu) is provided monthly by Pevely Elementary.

 Free breakfast is available to every student at Pevely Elementary.

 Students may bring or buy their lunches.
 Free or reduced lunches are available to families who live under certain economic restraints.
 Anyone seeking free or reduced lunches must apply for these each school year.